+But like Rebbe Nachman tells us, there's no despair in the world.
 Today's Beams might save you from adding two inches to your waistline this Succot.
-None of us want to go the route of gaining needless weight, so let's do a little pre-holiday preparation with this food for thought:
+None of us want to go the route of gaining needless weight, so let's do a little holiday-eve preparation with this food for thought:

 The perenniel post-holiday problem of many Jewish people is the added calories, pounds, flab, and cholesterol of a week of eating and rejoicing in the Succa.
 As the Beams is committed to the health of body, mind, and soul, we've composed a few guidelines to combat the expanding Succoth waistline.

 Beware of empty calories: empty calories come from nutrient-scant foods, especially manufactured products, fast food and junk food.
 Stick to what I call nutrient-dense foods, where you get the most nutrients from each calorie consumed.
 Here, the winners are fresh vegetables, fresh foods and naturally dried (not roasted or salted) seeds and nuts.
 Nutrient-scant foods (cakes, pastries, sweets, soft drinks and liquor) are outright dangerous to the body.